Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Proof of Proposition and

 \begin{proof} See \cite[Lemma 2 and Example 2]{Km}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{proposition: convex if 8}] We label vertices as in Figure \ref{picture: proof of convex}: (1) two ascending boundary paths from $o$ to $r$ pass through vertices $o,$ $p_1,$ $q_1,$ $r$ and $o,$ $p_3,$ $q_3,$ $r,$ respectively, (2) $p_2,$ $q_2$ are the index two, four interior vertices, respectively.
-The proof is done case by case according to arrangements of vertices of ascending cycles.
-So, we first investigate those arrangements.
-Note that every ascending cycle is tetragonal by Table \ref{table: mu shape}, i.e. $p_k$'s (resp. $q_j$'s) are not adjacent to $r$ (resp. $o$).
-Since each ascending cycle contains two of three index four vertices, it contains at least one of two boundary index four vertices, call it $q_1.$ Then, the situation consists of four cases: (i) an ascending cycle contains one more boundary index four vertex, i.e. $q_3,$ (ii), (iii), (iv) an ascending cycle contains the interior index four vertex $q_2$ and starts at $p=p_1, p_2, p_3.$
+\begin{proof}[Proof of Proposition \ref{proposition: convex if 8}] We label each vertex as in Figure \ref{figure: proof of convex} : \begin{itemize} \item two ascending boundary paths from $o$ to $r$ are $(o, p_1, q_1, r)$ and $(o, p_3, q_3, r)$, and \item $p_2$ and $q_2$ are the interior vertices of index-two and four, respectively. \end{itemize} Note that \begin{itemize} \item every ascending cycle starting at an index-two vertex is tetragonal by Table \ref{table: graph shape}, and therefore each $p_k$ (resp. $q_j$) is not adjacent to $r$ (resp. $o$), and \item each tetragonal ascending cycle contains two index-four vertices, it contains at least one boundary vertex of index-four. \end{itemize} We also note that, by interchanging $p_1$ and $p_3$ (resp. $q_1$ and $q_3$) if necessary, there are exactly four types of ascending cycles in $\Gamma$ : (i) an ascending cycle $\gamma_p$ ($p$ is any index-two vertex) contains $q_1$ and $q_3,$ (ii) $\gamma_{p_1}$ contains $q_1$ and $q_2$, (iii) $\gamma_{p_2}$ contains $q_1$ and $q_2$, and (iv) $\gamma_{p_3}$ contains $q_1$ and $q_2$.